the fresh films reviews

 Review

 As previously mentioned, the acting is the best element in Milk.
-Sean Penn's performance is consummate, and he looks remarkably much like Mr. Harvey Milk.
+Sean Penn's performance is consummate, and he looks remarkably much like Mr. Harvey Milk himself.
 James Franco and Emile Hirsch are fine as Harvey's disciples, but I want to lavish extra praise on Josh Brolin.
-Not only is he able to attract sympathy to the bad guy through subtly portraying how the little deflections in his life contribute to pushing him over the edge, but he also is about to establish himself as one of the most diverse and probing character actors in Hollywood at the moment – cf. No Country For Old Men and W.
+Not only is he able to attract sympathy for the bad guy through subtly portraying how the little deflections in his life contribute to pushing him over the edge, but he also is about to establish himself as one of the most diverse and probing character actors in Hollywood at the moment – cf. No Country For Old Men and W.

-Copyright © 12.1.2009 Fredrik Gunerius Fevang
+Copyright © 12.01.2009 Fredrik Gunerius Fevang

 [BACK TO INDEX]